(Intermediate Algebra 115 or Survey of Math 123)

 Graduation from a physical therapist assistant education program accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, VA 22314; phone:703-706-3245; firstname.lastname@example.org is necessary for eligibility to sit for the licensure examination, which is required in all states.

 California Baptist University is seeking accreditation of a new physical therapist assistant education program from CAPTE.
-On June 1, 2017 the program submitted an Application for Candidacy, which is the formal application required in the pre-accreditation stage.
-Submission of this document does not assure that the program will be granted Candidate for Accreditation status.
+CBU was denied candidacy to begin the program in Spring 2018.
+CBU will submit a reconsideratoin document to CAPTE in March 2018.
+Completion of this process does not assure that the program will be granted Candidate for Accreditation status.
 Achievement of Candidate for Accreditation status is required prior to implementation of the technical phase of the program; therefore, no students may be enrolled in the technical courses until Candidate for Accreditation status has been achieved.
 Further, though achievement of Candidate for Accreditation status signifies satisfactory progress toward accreditation, it does not assure that the program will be granted accreditation.

 - Program Design and Career Opportunities